unfoldingWord-dev/translationStudio-Info/docs/dPublish.rst

       1. Click the Name or Pseudonym line and enter a contributor’s name.

+      2.	ii)	Click the check box to indicate that this person has agreed to the terms of use.

-      2.	i)	Click the Name or Pseudonym line and enter a contributor’s name. ii)	Click the Name or Pseudonym line and enter a contributor’s name.
-Click Add Contributor to add the translator.
+      3. Click Add Contributor to add the translator.

-iii)	When you have finished adding contributors, click the Next to continue.
+      4. When you have finished adding contributors, click Next to continue.

     •	When you either tap Next in the step above, or tap the Upload/Export tab, you are presented with Upload/Export Options.